Directions in Spanish

 They spent 24 hours a week, every week, learning a new language through classes alone.
 They also took part in independent language study for three hours a day.

-The reality is that most new Spanish language learners simply won’t have that much time to dedicate towards study.
+The reality is that most new Spanish language learners simply won’t have that much time to dedicate to study.
 Unless, of course, you’re studying Spanish at a university.
-In the U.S and the U.K, most foreign language degrees take four years to complete.
+In the U.S. and the U.K., most foreign language degrees take four years to complete.
 This, again, shows how much time and effort is required to become fluent in Spanish.

 So, the general consensus is that it will take you 600+ hours to become fluent in Spanish.
 Now, how you distribute these hours are again up to you.
 If you study for one hour a day for 600 days then you’ll need to wait two years to be able to speak proficiently.
 If you study for 2-3 hours a day then you’ll reach the 600 hours you need in under a year.

 Another factor to take into account is that fluency is a pretty subjective term.
 Let’s look at the differences between conversational Spanish and native Spanish.

 When you think of being fluent in Spanish, what do you envision?
 Are you looking for a level of fluency with which you can interact freely with Spanish speakers?
 To have them understand you and vice versa?
 Or are you looking for a level of fluency that enables you to pick up any book on any subject in Spanish and have no difficulty at all in understanding it?